Inside of a theater

 Some of the best comedians in the world call NYC home, and whether you're seeing them in Manhattan clubs or Bushwick dive bars, you're guaranteed to be blown away by NYC's talent.
 Here's our rundown of the venues where you can see the best comedy in NYC.

 A few tips for those new to NYC's comedy scene: Expect to sit close to strangers, often in basement surrounds.
 Many venues require a two-drink minimum, so check for that when you buy tickets.
-(Pro-tip: Comedy club cocktails aren't always the most appetizing drinks, so we stick to bottled or canned beverages like beer or White Claw).
+(Pro-tip: Comedy club cocktails aren't always the most appetizing drinks, so we tend to stick to bottled or canned beverages like beer or White Claw).
 Overall, remember to have fun and enjoy a good laugh.

 RECOMMENDED: See all of the best comedy shows in NYC